katepilled/pixelpet/README.md

-# pixipet
+# pixelpet

 ## Overview
-pixipet is a web application inspired by the classic Tamagotchi children's game.
-Users are able to take on the role of a pet owner and nurture their own pixiet -- a virtual pet that users can feed, play with, and clean.
-Each pixipet comes hatched from an egg, and based on the user's care, can grow and thrive.
+pixelpet is a web application inspired by the classic Tamagotchi children's game.
+Users are able to take on the role of a pet owner and nurture their own pixelpet -- a virtual pet that users can feed, play with, and clean.
+Each pixelpet comes hatched from an egg, and based on the user's care, can grow and thrive.

 ## Data Model